ray-project/ray/doc/source/rllib/key-concepts.rst

 The RL simulation feedback loop repeatedly collects data, for one (single-agent case) or multiple (multi-agent case) policies, trains the policies on these collected data, and makes sure the policies' weights are kept in sync.
 Thereby, the collected environment data contains observations, taken actions, received rewards and so-called **done** flags, indicating the boundaries of different episodes the agents play through in the simulation.

 The simulation iterations of action -> reward -> next state -> train -> repeat, until the end state, is called an **episode**, or in RLlib, a **rollout**.
-The most common API to define environments is the `Farama-Foundation Gymnasium <rllib-env.html#gymnasium>`__ API, which we also use in most of our examples.
+The most common API to define environments is the :ref:`Farama-Foundation Gymnasium <gymnasium>` API, which we also use in most of our examples.

 .. _rllib-key-concepts-episodes: